dafedo/zipfs_law/README.md

 This repo contains code to implement an empirical verification of Zipf's law using a parallel multilingual corpus about EU legalisations in six different languages; German, French, Greek, Bulgarian, Finnish, and Maltese.

 To run the code

 `python zipfs_law.py`

 The program will produce the following plots

-Word distribution Zipf's plots
+**Word distribution Zipf's plots**

 ![Zipf's plots for word-level](zipfs_plots.png)

-Character distribution Zipf's plots
+**Character distribution Zipf's plots**

 ![Zipf's plots for character-level](zipfs_char.png)

-Zipf's Least Effort Principle reflected in word lengths and Frequency
+Zipf's Least Effort Principle reflected in word lengths and frequency

-Average Word Lengths of Most Frequent Words vs Random Words
+**Average Word Lengths of Most Frequent Words vs Random Words**

 | Bulgarian | German | Greek | Finnish | French | Maltese |
 |-----------|--------|-------|---------|--------|---------|